-Will import those external jars in to respective project as per guidelines like following location:
+Will import those external jars into the respective project as per guidelines like the following location:

-And then click on Apply and Close button.
+And then click on Apply and Close buttons.

 As per the above step, we can import all required shared libraries into the respective project.
 These are useful for establishing the connection to EMS.

-2. After that, copying the above jars in anypoint studio tooling as shown in the below path.
+2. After that, copy the above jars in Anypoint Studio tooling as shown in the below path.